piliwilliam0306/Udacity-SDC/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-* I first chose the source and destination points:
+* I manually pin-pointed the source and destination points in the image, here are the coordinates I chose:

 | Source        | Destination   |
 |:-------------:|:-------------:|